moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

     **Example response**:

-        HTTP/1.1 204 OK
+        HTTP/1.1 204 No Content

     Query Parameters

     -   **signal** - Signal to send to the container: integer or string like "SIGINT".
-        When not set, SIGKILL is assumed and the call will waits for the container to exit.
+        When not set, SIGKILL is assumed and the call will wait for the container to exit.

     Status Codes: